Kaljurand/K6nele/README.md

 Compiling
 ---------

+Clone the source code including the net-speech-api submodule:

+    git clone --recursive git@github.com:Kaljurand/K6nele.git

-Point to the SDK directory by setting the environment variable `ANDROID_HOME`, e.g.
+Point to the Android SDK directory by setting the environment variable `ANDROID_HOME`, e.g.

     ANDROID_HOME=${HOME}/myapps/android-sdk/

-Then run

-    # Building the net-speech-api jar (requires Maven)
+Build the net-speech-api jar (requires Maven)

     gradle -b other.gradle makeNetSpeechApi
     # alternatively: cd net-speech-api; mvn package -DskipTests; cd ..

-    # Building the Kõnele app
+Build the Kõnele app

     gradle assembleRelease

-For the listing of more Gradle tasks, run:

-    gradle tasks

 If you have access to a release keystore then